Skip to Main Content

 What to Expect:

-The beginning and end of today’s ride features gentle terrain along the car-free canal system in and out of Bath.
-The remaining miles are more undulating and explore the scenic Cotswold countryside through small hamlets and historic villages.
+The beginning of today’s ride features the Two Tunnels cycle route out of Bath.
+A moderate climb leads up to the Tucking Mill viaduct before returning to the canal for gentle riding along the car-free trail system back into Bath.
 Enjoy the tranquility of this scenic region on your final cycling day.
 Again, please follow local etiquette and walk your bike through Sydney Gardens to the museum on your return to Bath.

 Included Meals: Breakfast

-After an included breakfast, check out of the hotel and travel approximately two hours to London Heathrow Airport for departing flights.
+After an included breakfast, check out of the hotel and travel approximately two hours to London Heathrow Airport for your departing flight.

 Included Meals: Breakfast